Convex-Dev/design/docs/cad/003_encoding/README.md

 ### `0x32` Symbol

-Symbols are used for naming values, e.g. defined values in the environment of a Convex account.
+Symbols are used for naming things, e.g. a CNS name like `convex.core`.

 ```
 0x32 <Count Byte = n> <n bytes UTF-8 String>
 ```

-A Symbol is encoded with the Tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.
+A Symbol is encoded with the tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.

 The Symbol MUST have a length of 1-128 UTF-8 bytes.
 Any other length is invalid.
 This guarantees that all Symbols are embedded.

+Applications SHOULD use Symbols when referring to named values that need to be externally looked up based on the context in which they are used e.g. values defined in the environment of a Convex account.

 ### `0x33` Keyword